Facebook Campaign Strategy for Paid and Organic

 Paid Facebook Campaign Strategy

-Unless Facebook decides to stop paid political advertising, every campaign should also prepare a paid Facebook campaign strategy for the 2020 elections.
+Unless Facebook decides to permanently stop paid political advertising, every campaign should also prepare a paid Facebook campaign strategy for the 2020 elections.
 The beauty of Facebook’s paid advertising platform is that it can accommodate many different kinds of buys, big and small.
 Here are tips to create a paid Facebook advertising strategy for your campaign.

 Getting Verified Early